What Are Fresh Pins?

-Which makes us Pinterest marketers wonder, does this mean we really shouldn’t save the same pin ever again?
+This makes us Pinterest marketers wonder, does this mean we really shouldn’t save the same pin ever again?
 Well… it’s tricky.
 There’s a natural rate of duplication of pins – for example, pins that lead to relevant seasonal or even evergreen content.
 But Pinterest is really encouraging creating new pins as often as possible.

 Same URL Different Image